chinapedia/wikipedia.abstract.en/Page/Ancient_philosophy.md

 Ancient Iranian philosophy

-Sanzio_01_Zoroaster_Ptolmey.jpg's The School of Athens beside Raphael who appears as the ancient painter Apelles of Kos.]]
+'s The School of Athens beside Raphael who appears as the ancient painter Apelles of Kos.]]
 See also: _Dualism, Dualism (philosophy of mind)_

 While there are ancient relations between the Indian Vedas and the Iranian Avesta, the two main families of the Indo-Iranian philosophical traditions were characterized by fundamental differences in their implications for the human being's position in society and their view of man's role in the universe.
 The first charter of human rights by Cyrus the Great as understood in the Cyrus cylinder is often seen as a reflection of the questions and thoughts expressed by Zarathustra and developed in Zoroastrian schools of thought of the Achaemenid Era of Iranian history.[8][9]